 People may be referred to a specialist for further testing.
 Diagnostic tests may include x-rays, computed tomography (CT), magnetic resonance imaging (MRI), ultrasonography, bone scanning, dual-energy x-ray absorptiometry Dual-energy x-ray absorptiometry (DXA) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (DEXA scanning), and electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EMG).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EMG).

 General measures that help increase safety during exercise Exercising Safely Exercising without proper safety precautions often leads to injury.
 Muscle overuse and repetitive strain injuries may be prevented by Scheduling strength training workouts 48 hours apart to... read more , including proper screening of children and adults Screening for sports participation People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more for preexisting conditions that may make exercise dangerous, warm-up, cool-down, and hydration Exercising Safely Exercising without proper safety precautions often leads to injury.
 Muscle overuse and repetitive strain injuries may be prevented by Scheduling strength training workouts 48 hours apart to... read more , are discussed elsewhere.
 Exercise itself helps prevent injuries because tissues become more resilient to the stresses of vigorous activities.